Your Financial Life

 Homeownership is more affordable than you think with various loan options and programs available.
 Consult your mortgage loan officer for help in identifying the best loan options for your specific situation.
 Among available programs:

 - Low down payment loans – Affordable options may allow you to obtain a loan with as little as 3 percent down for first-time homebuyers or buyers with limited credit histories.

-- Local programs – Contact your loan officer to learn more about specific loan options they may offer to best meet your individual needs.
-They should also be able to provide additional information on down payment assistance or grant programs.
+- Local programs – Contact your loan officer to learn more about specific loan options, special rates and discounts they may offer to best meet your individual needs.

 Buying Without A Home Inspection

 Your offer to purchase a home should be contingent upon a home inspection conducted by a qualified professional.
 A licensed or certified professional will provide an unbiased, thorough inspection based on the latest industry standards.
 The inspection can reveal problems that even the seller doesn’t know about and might provide insight to help you determine if it is best to either walk away from the deal or to renegotiate the price if a serious flaw is discovered.